Skip to main content

 22 cuts

 Dark meat target: 175°F internal.
-Whole birds benefit from higher pit temps (300–325°F) to crisp skin before the stall.
+Whole birds benefit from higher pit temps (300 to 325°F) to crisp skin before the stall.

 Lamb